tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-08-13-groovy-dsl.markdown

 }
 ```

-TODO:
+In this DSL example, users will write a sequence of steps using a small, pre-defined set of custom statements such as `echo` and `sh` above.
-For each step in the DSL, the backend classes and objects will perform some execution.
+For each step in the DSL, the backend classes and objects will perform some execution in the background, using the relevant context specific to the domain (e.g., Jenkins domain).
-For simplicity, print statements.
-As we can see, it's hard to achieve such fluent language like in Java.
+For simplicity, `println` statements will be used in the following examples.

+The advantage of DSL is that the **developers** can implement the backend in some fully-featured language such as Java but the **users** don't need to know such language to use it.
+Instead, the **users** only need to learn the DSL to use it while still have the flexibility to do what they want.
+TODO: One example: data analysts SQL/database.

 ### Version 1: Java-like standard implementation

+First, we show a standard implementation in Java to show how backend execution can be implemented.
+In the advanced versions, the difference is only in its public interface to make it more user-friendly but the backend execution will be similar.

 ``` groovy Standard Java implementation
 /**